Home

 As you begin looking at different models, you will find a wide variety of conversion packages, seating configurations, ramps and lift styles, and controls.
 You will need to take time to carefully research your options and requirements, based on your specific needs.

 For example, consider the type of mobility chair you use and how it will impact your access and maneuverability in the van.
-Do you plan to drive the used wheelchair van or just be a passenger?
+Do you plan to drive the wheelchair accessible van or just be a passenger?
 If you drive, how will you enter the van and navigate to the driver’s seat?

 Look into the type of hand controls for braking and steering -- and whether they accommodate your individual mobility requirements.